4d/docs/docs/FormObjects/properties_Object.md

 ## Expression Type

+> This property is called **Data Type** for Selection and collection type list box columns.

-Specify the data type for the expression or variable.
-Note that main purpose of this setting is to configure the themes and options available in the Property list so that they will correspond to the data type.
+Specify the data type for the expression or variable associated to the object.
+Note that main purpose of this setting is to configure options (such as display formats) available for the data type.
 It does not actually type the variable itself.
-In view of database compilation, you must use the commands of the Compiler theme.
+In view of database compilation, you must use the 4D language commands of the `Compiler` theme.

 However, this property has a typing function in the following specific cases:

-- **Dynamic variables**: you can use this menu to declare the type of [dynamic variables](#dynamic-variables).
+- **[Dynamic variables](#dynamic-variables)**: you can use this property to declare the type of dynamic variables.
 - **[List Box Columns](listboxOverview.md#list-box-columns)**: this property is used to associate a display format with the column data.
 The formats provided will depend on the variable type (array type list box) or the data/field type (selection and collection type list boxes).
 The standard 4D formats that can be used are: Alpha, Numeric, Date, Time, Picture and Boolean.
 The Text type does not have specific display formats.
 Any existing custom formats are also available.
 - **Picture variables**: you can use this menu to declare the variables before loading the form in interpreted mode.

-> Specific native mechanisms govern the display of picture variables in forms.
+Specific native mechanisms govern the display of picture variables in forms.
 These mechanisms require greater precision when configuring variables: from now on, they must have already been declared before loading the form — i.e., even before the `On Load` form event — unlike other types of variables.
 To do this, you need either for the statement `C_PICTURE(varName)` to have been executed before loading the form (typically, in the method calling the `DIALOG` command), or for the variable to have been typed at the form level using the expression type property.
 Otherwise, the picture variable will not be displayed correctly (only in interpreted mode).